Appearance, defence, lodgment, offer of payment in lieu of lodgment and counterclaim

 a solicitor or party may give notice of such consent by letter in writing sent by ordinary pre-paid post to the other party or, if that party is legally represented in the proceedings, that party’s solicitor.

 2. Save where otherwise provided by these Rules, the time for entering an appearance shall be ten days from the service of the Civil Bill, exclusive of the day of service, or such further time as may be agreed between the parties unless the Court shall otherwise direct.

-3. Where no appearance has been entered, within the time allowed, to a Civil Bill, for a defendant who is an infant, or a person of unsound mind not so found by inquisition, the plaintiff shall, before further proceeding with the action against the said defendant, apply in the Office in the manner prescribed in Order 19 of these Rules, for an order that some proper person be assigned guardian ad litem of such defendant by whom he may appear and defend.
+3. (1) Where no appearance has been entered, within the time allowed, to a Civil Bill, for a defendant who is a child, the plaintiff shall, before further proceeding with the action against the said defendant, apply in the Office in the manner prescribed in Order 19 for an order that some proper person be assigned guardian ad litem of such defendant by whom he or she may appear and defend.